microsoft/XmlNotepad/docs/help/design.md

 By [Chris Lovett](http://lovettsoftware.com/), Microsoft

-In the github repo you'll find the core `XmlNotepad` dll project, an `Application` project that builds XmlNotepad.exe, the `XmlDiff` library projects used in the XML diff feature, a `XmlNotepadSetup` project for building the .msi installer, and the `UnitTests` project for testing XML Notepad.
+In the github repo you'll find the core `XmlNotepad` dll project, an `Application` project that builds XmlNotepad.exe, and some setup projects like `XmlNotepadSetup` which builds the .msi installer, and the `UnitTests` project for testing XML Notepad.

 The following DGML diagram shows the relationships between the main UI classes.
 The main form contains all the UI